mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 Here we can use the <code>numOfCandy()</code> function calculates the amount of candy we instantiated within the <code>tripToCandyStore()</code> function.
 This helps our code stay DRY (Don't Repeat Yourself).

+## JavaScript Random

+### Random():

+The random method is a part of the <code>math</code> library.
+This returns a random 16 placed decimal between 0 and 1.
+This is helpful in generating a (somewhat) random value for our program to determine a random outcome